SLRC Iron Condor Strategy

 - What is a iron condor on SLRC?

 - A iron condor on SLRC is the iron condor strategy applied to SLRC (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SLRC stock trading near $13.15, the strikes shown on this page are snapped to the nearest listed SLRC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SLRC stock at $12.94 on the most recent close, the strikes shown on this page are snapped to the nearest listed SLRC chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SLRC iron condor max profit and max loss calculated?